All eligible Vodafone employees contribute into LifeSight, a Master Trust run by WTW, with Vodafone also contributing a percentage of your salary.

 The security of your pension savings with LifeSight is subject to the regulatory protections for Master Trusts.

-If anyone involved in providing services to LifeSight (for example, Willis Towers Watson) failed or was unable or unwilling to provide services, the Trustee would appoint new providers.
+If anyone involved in providing services to LifeSight (for example, WTW) failed or was unable or unwilling to provide services, the Trustee would appoint new providers.
 LifeSight member assets are held by the LifeSight Trustee on your behalf.

 In the unlikely event of the failure of the investment managers, the LifeSight Trustee may be able to make a claim for compensation under the Financial Services Compensation Scheme (FSCS).
 This is because LifeSight funds are held in an insured, regulated pooled investment vehicle.
 For investments made through a life policy (all of the funds except the LifeSight Shariah Fund), the LifeSight Trustee in certain circumstances may be entitled to make a claim to the FSCS in relation to 100% of the value of the policy.
 The LifeSight Trustee receives annual reporting on the security of assets that takes into account all of the fund managers to ensure it remains comfortable with the security of the assets, this review includes the LifeSight Shariah Fund.

 Yes.
-UK occupational pension schemes like the previous DC Plan and LifeSight are regulated by The Pensions Regulator (TPR).
+UK occupational pension schemes like LifeSight are regulated by The Pensions Regulator (TPR).
 TPR also oversees the authorisation regime for Master Trust pension arrangements, such as LifeSight.
 See Useful links for TPR's contact details.

-The LifeSight Trustee acts independently from Willis Towers Watson (WTW) and holds WTW and other advisers to account for their services.
+The LifeSight Trustee acts independently from WTW (WTW) and holds WTW and other advisers to account for their services.
 The LifeSight Trustee has the power, in certain circumstances, to replace WTW as pension Administrator and investment consultant.
 The LifeSight Trustee directors have never worked for WTW nor hold any other external Master Trust positions.

 No. If you are off work due to illness or injury for a period of 26 weeks or more, you may be entitled to receive income replacement of 50% of your salary under Vodafone's Income Protection Plan.

-Vodafone believes that LifeSight is a better offering for members and provides greater choice and flexibility.
-All your data will remain as secure as it is currently, and both the LifeSight Trustee and WTW will continue to abide by GDPR legislation.
+All your data will remain secure, and both the LifeSight Trustee and WTW will abide by GDPR legislation.
 Vodafone will continue to review the information data security arrangements for both WTW and LifeSight.